 There are several operating within our chapter.
 Below you will find both the description of each committee and their point person.
-Please reach out to the committee point person(s) to get involved!
+Please reach out to the committee point person(s) or fill out this form to get involved!

 Contract and Grievance Committee, Marc Kagan